-a lump-sum payment equal to 9 months (or 12 months in the case of Mr. Farzan) of the executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction);
+- a lump-sum payment equal to 9 months (or 12 months in the case of Mr. Farzan) of the executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction); - payment of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for the executive officer and their eligible dependents, if any, for up to 9 months (or 12 months in the case of Mr. Farzan); and - vesting acceleration of any outstanding equity award that would have otherwise vested had the executive officer remained employed for another 12 months (in the case of Mr. Farzan) or 9 months (in the case of Ms. Krishnamohan and Mr. Meltz).

-- payment of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for the executive officer and his eligible dependents, if any, for up to 9 months (or 12 months in the case of Mr. Farzan); - in the case of Messrs.
-Farzan and Meltz and Dr. Williams, vesting acceleration of any outstanding equity award that would have otherwise vested had the executive officer remained employed for another 12 months (in the case of Mr. Farzan) or 9 months (in the case of Mr. Meltz and Dr. Williams); and - in the case of Dr. Murphy, a lump sum payment equal to the pro-rated portion of Dr. Murphy's target bonus for the year of termination based on the number of days in such year for which Dr. Murphy is employed by, or provided service to, us.
+If, during the Change in Control Period, the employment of an executive officer with whom we have entered into a change in control and severance agreement is terminated either (1) by the company without cause

-If, during the Change in Control Period, the employment of an executive officer with whom we have entered into a change in control and severance agreement is terminated either (1) by the company without cause (excluding by reason of death or disability) or (2) by the executive officer for good reason, the executive officer will receive the following benefits if the executive officer timely signs and does not revoke a separation agreement and release of claims in our favor:
+(excluding by reason of death or disability) or (2) by the executive officer for good reason, the executive officer will receive the following benefits if the executive officer timely signs and does not revoke a separation agreement and release of claims in our favor: